MJWootton-Research/Macchiato/README.md

 If not already present, Python 3 should be installed via your operating 's package manager or obtained from www.python.org

-###  Integration
+###  System Integration

-One can configure their system to allow Macchiato to be accessed conveniently from any working directory within a terminal or Python session, such that simulations can be initiated with command `Macchiato` from any location, and that a Python script using the module need only include the line `import Macchiato`, regardless of the file path.
+One can configure their system to allow Macchiato to be accessed conveniently from any working directory within a terminal or Python session, such that simulations can be initiated with command `macchiato` from any location, and that a Python script using the module need only include the line `import Macchiato`, regardless of the file path.

 #### Bash & Z Shell